awsdocs/aws-greengrass-developer-guide/doc_source/idt-gg-qualification.md

 Deployment
 Validates that Lambda functions can be deployed on your device\.
 MQTT
-Verifies the AWS IoT Greengrass message router functionality by checking local communication between the Greengrass core and AWS IoT devices\.
+Verifies the AWS IoT Greengrass message router functionality by checking local communication between the Greengrass core and client devices, which are local IoT devices\.
 Over\-the\-Air \(OTA\)
 Validates that your device can successfully perform an OTA update of the AWS IoT Greengrass Core software\.
 <a name="n-a-docker"></a>This test group is not applicable when testing in a [Docker container](docker-config-setup.md)\.